 If you’re busy doing task after task to get your home and life sorted, then you may be feeling tired and a little unloved and under appreciated.
-Why not reward yourself a little (or a lot!)?
+Why not learn exactly how to reward yourself a little (or a lot!)?

 It will give you some motivation to hit a goal or two, and a well earned treat that can all too easily slip by if we don’t acknowledge what we’ve achieved.